svodnik/JS-SF-7-resources/16-deploying-your-app/README.md

 ## Homework

-- Continue work on your final project (due in class Monday 7/12)
+- Continue work on your final project (due in class Wednesday 7/12)

 ## Additional resource on today's topics: